kitchensjn/tskit_arg_visualizer/README.md

     Width of the force layout graph plot in pixels (default=500) height : int
-    Height of the force layout graph plot in pixels (default=500) degree : int
+    Height of the force layout graph plot in pixels (default=500) degree : int or list(int, int)
-    Number of degrees above and below the central node to include in the subgraph (default=1) y_axis_labels : bool
+    Number of degrees above (older than) and below (younger than) the central node to include in the subgraph (default=1).
+If this is a list, the number of degrees above is taken from the first element and the number of degrees below from the last element. y_axis_labels : bool
     Includes labelled y-axis on the left of the figure (default=True) y_axis_scale : string